By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 7952 x 5304 pixels

 67.3 x 45.0 cm ⏐ 26.5 x 17.7 in (300dpi)

 KARL GAFF / SCIENCE PHOTO LIBRARY KARL GAFF / SCIENCE PHOTO LIBRARY

 Niacinamide, polarised light micrograph.
 Niacinamide (pyridine-3-carboxylic acid) is an essential micro-nutrient.
 Niacin was first synthesized by oxidising nicotine with nitric acid in 1873.
 Low levels of niacin in the body result in skin problems, anaemia, headaches and nausea.
-Niacin was formerly known as Vitamin-PP or PP-factor where the PP is abbreviated for Pellagra preventative.
-Niacin is a precursor to a number of coenzymes which are used in the body to break down fats and proteins, repair DNA and produce fatty acids.
+Niacin was formerly known as Vitamin-PP or PP-factor where the PP is abbreviated for pellagra preventative.
+Niacin is a precursor to a number of coenzymes which are used in the body to break down fats and proteins, repair DNA (deoxyribonucleic acid) and produce fatty acids.
 In sufficient levels it lowers the level of bad cholesterol and raises the amount of good cholesterol.
-Magnification: x70 when printed 10cm wide.
+Magnification: x70 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.